-Katharine Hall (Children's Institute)
+Katharine Hall and Winnie Sambu (Children's Institute, University of Cape Town)

-The Constitution of South Africa, section 27(1)(c), says that "everyone has the right to have access to ... social security, including, if they are unable to support themselves and their dependents, appropriate social assistance".1
+The Constitution of South Africa, section 27(1)(c), says that "everyone has the right to have access to ... social security, including, if they are unable to support themselves and their dependants, appropriate social assistance".1

 The UN Convention on the Rights of the Child, article 27, states that every child has the right "to a standard of living adequate for his or her development" and obliges the state "in case of need" to "provide material assistance".
 Article 26 guarantees "every child the right to benefit from social security".